olivierlemoal/i3-swap-focus/README.md

 ### Stay in workspace

-This script accept a ``--stay-in-workspace`` flag if you do not wish to focus on a different workspace :
+This script accepts a ``--stay-in-workspace`` flag if you do not wish to focus on a different workspace :
 ```
 exec --no-startup-id i3_swap_focus --stay-in-workspace
 ```